pw4rn3r/ECE382/labs/lab3/index.md

 | P1.7| |
 | P1.6| ||

 Next, describe specifically what happens in each of the five subsequent lines of code above.
-Line 4 has been done for you as an example. <br>
+Line 1 and 3 have been done for you as an example. <br>

+Line 1: Setting the UCSWRST bit in the CTL1 register resets the subsystem into a known state until it is cleared. <br>
-Line 3: <br>
+Line 2: <br>
-Line 4: The UCSSEL_2 setting for the UCB0CTL1 register has been chosen, selecting the SMCLK (sub-main clock) as the bit rate source clock for when the MSP 430 is in master mode. <br>
+Line 3: The UCSSEL_2 setting for the UCB0CTL1 register has been chosen, selecting the SMCLK (sub-main clock) as the bit rate source clock for when the MSP 430 is in master mode. <br>
+Line 4: <br>
 Line 5: <br>
 Line 6: <br>
 Line 7: <br>
+Line 8: <br>

 ### Communicate with the LCD
 The following code (lines 293 - 333) sends one byte (either data or command) to the TM022HDH26 display using its 8-bit protocol.